vs00007/RISC-V-Processor/README.md

 This Repository contains the code for a RISC-V Processor implemented in <i>Verilog</i>.
+The specifications of the Processor are mentioned in the ``proposals/ProcessorProposal.pdf`` file.